WCSCourses/HelminthBioinformatics_2023/manuals/module_7_transcriptomics/module_7_transcriptomics.md

 ### Exercise 7.1
 Now that SAM files have been converted to BAM, the SAM are no longer useful and they take up a lot of space.
 Use Unix commands to:

-1) List all SAM files in the current directory
+1) List all SAM files, and only SAM files, in the current directory

 2) Remove all SAM files.
    *Make sure you do not accidentally delete BAM files; BAM files are needed for the next step!*